-- 1 Click the Finder icon in the Dock (the bar of icons along the edge of the screen). - 2 Choose Help > Mac Help (click the Help menu in the menu bar and choose Mac Help). - 3 Click in the search field, type a question, and press Return on your keyboard.
+- 1 Click the Finder icon in the Dock (the bar of icons along the edge of the screen). - 2 Click the Help menu in the menu bar and type a question or term in the Search field. - 3 Choose a topic from the list or choose Show All Results to see all of the topics.